Insect social networks

-The social network of colonies of social insects have been extensively studied as model biological networks.
+The social networks of colonies of social insects have been extensively studied as model biological networks.

-Social Networks Across Taxonomy
+Across taxonomy

-Social Networks in Hymenopterans
+In hymenopterans

-Ant social networks have three main types of individuals or casts.
+Ant social networks have three main types of individuals or castes.
 The three types - the queen, workers, and drones - all serve a specific purpose within the colony.
 The queen is the reproductive member of the colony.
 Some ant species will only have one queen, while others will form polygynous colonies of multiple queens, such as Argentine ants Linepithema humile.
 The workers are responsible for supporting the queen, maintenance, and foraging.
 Unlike queens and drones, workers are born wingless.
-Some polymorphic ants can have workers who look morphologically very different from each-other each, with specific jobs and behaviours.
-Examples of these polymorphisms can be seen in the big-headed ants Pheidole dentata, where the different casts of workers (majors with large heads and minors with regular sized heads) increase colony efficiency and what the colony is able to accomplish.
+Some polymorphic ants can have workers who look morphologically very different from each other, with specific jobs and behaviours.
+Examples of these polymorphisms can be seen in the big-headed ants Pheidole dentata, where the different castes of workers (majors with large heads and minors with regular sized heads) increase colony efficiency and what the colony is able to accomplish.
 The drones are the only males in ant social structures, and have little to do with colony activities.
 Their sole purpose is to transport DNA.
 The drones leave the colony on a nuptial flight or mating flight, find a virgin queen to reproduce with, and then die shortly after.

 Bee and wasp social structure is very similar to that of ants, except all of the members have wings.
-Both bees and ants communicate very effectively using pheromone methods.
+Both bees and ants communicate effectively using pheromone methods.
 For example, honey bees use brooding pheromone to increase eggs laid by the queen.
 Unlike ants, bees also use "dance language".
 This very complex behaviour allows foraging bees to communicate to their sisters the location of resources and dangers in the foraging space all through dancing movements.
 However, inside the dark chambers of the nest itself, complex pheromone systems are used to communicate and organize the group.

-Social Networks In Blattodea
+In blattodea

 Termites, in the order Blattodea, also have an advanced social network.
 The termite social network evolved separately from the Hymenoptera, and has some key differences.
 Instead of just a reproductive queen, termites have a reproductive royal pair, the king and queen, that stay in the colony to produce offspring.
 The other colony members are divided into workers and soldiers.
-Workers and soldiers can be male or female, and lack wings, eyes, and developed sex organs unlike the reproductive members.
+Workers and soldiers can be male or female, and lack wings, eyes, and developed sex organs, unlike the reproductive members.
 Workers perform all of the colony's maintenance, such as caring for young, cleaning, building tunnels, and feeding the other members.
-The soldiers primary goal is to defend and guard the entrance to the colony.
+The primary goal of the soldiers is to defend and guard the entrance to the colony.

 Trophallaxis networks

 The network of trophallaxis events differs from the network of social contacts.
-In the trophallaxis network of Lasius niger, foragers have higher betweenness and centrality than domestic workers, and the domestic workers appear to form three clusters.
+In the trophallaxis network of Lasius niger, foragers have higher betweenness and centrality than domestic workers.
+The domestic workers appear to form three clusters.
 There also appear to be some domestic workers which act as intermediaries between foragers and other domestic workers.